-Southern Oregon University has named its University Library The Lenn and Dixie Hannon Library in recognition of the unusually meritorious contributions to Oregon made by Senator Lenn and Dixie Hannon.
+Southern Oregon University named its University Library "Hannon Library" in recognition of the unusually meritorious contributions to Oregon made by Senator Lenn and Dixie Hannon.
 SOU requested that an exception be made to the Oregon Administrative Rule precluding the naming of facilities for persons who are living.
 The Oregon University System board unanimously approved this request at the February 20, 2004 board meeting.

-Hannons support of southern Oregon and the University has been instrumental in the development and advancement of the region and state.
+Hannon’s support of southern Oregon and the University has been instrumental in the development and advancement of the region and state.
 Hannon realized the changing mission and capability of Southern Oregon State College and led the legislative action to rename the college Southern Oregon University in 1997.
-Hannon also rallied support for public financing to build and equip SOU facilities including the Computer Science Building, Old Mill Village, McNeal Hall additions, the Center for the Visual Arts, and the addition and renovation of the University Library.
+Hannon also rallied support for public financing to build and equip SOU facilities including the Computer Science Building, Old Mill Village, the McNeal Hall additions, the Center for the Visual Arts, and the addition and renovation of the University Library.

 The library and learning center improvement cost $23.5 million.
 Senator Hannon led the process to secure $20 million in state bonding.
 He was assisted by many colleagues, in particular the local delegation including Senator Jason Atkinson, Representative Alan Bates, Representative Rob Patridge, and former Representative Cherryl Walker.
-The University and its SOU Foundation are raising $3.5 million in private support.
+The University and its SOU Foundation raised $3.5 million in private support.

-The Southern Oregon University community expresses deep gratitude to Lenn and Dixie for the difference they have made for our University and the entire state, commented President Elisabeth Zinser.
-A library is the cornerstone for learning at a university.
+“The Southern Oregon University community expresses deep gratitude to Lenn and Dixie for the difference they have made for our University and the entire state,” commented President Elisabeth Zinser.
+“A library is the cornerstone for learning at a university.
 Lenn and Dixie are pillars for leadership in public service and education.
-Hence, the Lenn and Dixie Hannon Library is a fitting commemoration of their extraordinary and lasting impact on the destiny of our university, region, and the great state of Oregon.
+Hence, the Lenn and Dixie Hannon Library is a fitting commemoration of their extraordinary and lasting impact on the destiny of our university, region, and the great state of Oregon.”

 Lenn died on April 1, 2010.
-His obituary may be found here as published in Statesman Journal on April 9, 2010.
+His obituary was published in Statesman Journal on April 9, 2010.